melange-re/melange-re.github.io/docs/package-management.md

 (melange.emit
  (target output)
  (alias react)
- (libraries melange lib reason-react melange-fetch) (preprocess
+ (libraries lib reason-react melange-fetch) (preprocess
   (pps reactjs-jsx-ppx))
  (module_systems es6))
 ```

-Depending on where the installed package is used will determine in which `dune` file the package should be referenced.
-In the next section we will see how to reference a package from within a library subfolder.

 ### NPM packages

-A number of Melange compatible packages can be found on NPM.
-Many older, but still useful, compatible BuckleScript libraries can be found on NPM, e.g., `bs-json`.
-An NPM package is installed like any normal NPM package is: `npm install @glennsl/bs-json`, which will add the package to the `package.json` file at the root of our project.
+A number of Melange compatible packages can be found on npm.
+Many older, but still useful, compatible BuckleScript libraries can be found on npm, e.g., `bs-json`.
+An npm package is installed like any normal npm package is: `npm install @glennsl/bs-json`, which will add the package to the `package.json` file at the root of our project.

 In order to get Dune to pick up and process the npm package so that it can be consumed in our application, the `dune` file at the root of our project must be updated with a `subdir` stanza: